Get practical advice and insights

 MySchizophreniaTeam2

-* Making impulsive decisions
+* Difficulty making decisions

 All updates must be accompanied by text or a picture.